La-Lojban/lojban.pw/data/pages/en/resources/guaspi/conclusn.md

-``Discourse'' is the root grameme.
+Discourse is the root grameme.
 Grammar for quoted non-_gua\spi_ text is not shown, but foreign predicates and quoted _gua\spi_ are processed by this grammar and are put together at the organizational syntax level.

 ## Organizational Transformations

 Formal syntax is finished at this point, and transformation begins, in this sequence of steps:

-  * Transform the tone `|' into ``_!vu_ -subordinate clause''.
+  * Transform the tone `|' into _!vu_ -subordinate clause.
   * Do the transformations for retroactive downjumps and for error correction (_fa_).
   * Distinguish arguments from sentences.
-Insert _``!so -jy''_ as the placeholder for arguments' open first cases.
+Insert _!so -jy_ as the placeholder for arguments' open first cases.
   * Re-order argument lists according to caselinks and conversions.
 Insert placeholders for missing cases.
   * Look up each word in the dictionary.
-Insert default articles, typically ``_xe_ -the'', before arguments.
-Insert default _``vo''_.
+Insert default articles, typically _xe_ -the, before arguments.
+Insert default _vo_.
-  * In cases of compounding, replicate argument lists for parallel arguments; insert _``vo''_ for compound infinitives; or demote a compound object into the argument list.
+  * In cases of compounding, replicate argument lists for parallel arguments; insert _vo_ for compound infinitives; or demote a compound object into the argument list.
   * Replicate main phrase arguments into infinitives.
   * Substitute the antecedents for phrase-relative, modal and question pronouns.
 The antecedent of a question pronoun is found in the future answer.
   * Deal with modal case stack operations.